Bioconductor/Contributions/CONTRIBUTING.md

   package, to ensure that it is intended for _Bioconductor_.
 Appropriate packages will be labelled '1b. awaiting git addition.

-* The moderator will add you package as a repository to the git.bioconductor.org git server, copy the SSH keys from your github account to the [BiocCredentials][15] application, and assign a reviewer.
+* The moderator will add your package as a repository to the git.bioconductor.org git server, copy the SSH keys from your github account to the [BiocCredentials][15] application, and assign a reviewer.
 The package will be labelled '2.
 Review in progress'.

-  ALL CHANGES TO YOUR PACKAGE must be pushed to the git.bioconductor.org repository created in this setp.
+  ALL CHANGES TO YOUR PACKAGE must be pushed to the git.bioconductor.org repository created in this step.
 See the [new package workflow][14] for instructions on pushing changes to your git.bioconductor.org repository.